A-Zalt/gmd-omnimenu/README.md

 ## Special Thanks
 - [**akqanile (Adelfa)**](https://github.com/cierra-kb) - 100 KB fix, 16k fix, lots of help with issues.
 He is regarded as the god of tradmodding for a reason.
 - Eclipse Mod Menu team - many hack implementations
-- Hris69 - betatested on Android 4.4.
+- Hris69 - betatested on Android 4.4 and helped with some features.
 Also got me started with tradmodding in general.
 Without him, this mod menu wouldn't exist.
 - [**RandomB**](https://github.com/RandomBlbosti) - Neopointfour features, Page Controls, Save on Level Exit
 - Nikolyas, Caster, Tabbi - betatesters
 - HJFod - BetterEdit code (particularly the RGB Color Inputs)